matthiasn/Clojure-Resources/README.md

 * **[Clojure for the Brave and True - Writing Macros](http://www.braveclojure.com/writing-macros/)**: before this article, I did not know that there was a connection between hair growth potion and macros.
 Well, I still don't know that.
 But entertaining nonetheless.
 And I now understand macros.
 * **[clojure/core.typed](https://github.com/clojure/core.typed)**: An optional type system for Clojure
 * **[Organizing Your Project: a Librarian's Tale](http://www.braveclojure.com/organization/)**: useful chapter from the **[Clojure for the Brave and True](http://www.braveclojure.com/)** book about code organization and namespaces.
 It's a little long but it still covers the topic well enough.
-* **[stuartsierra/component on GitHub](https://github.com/stuartsierra/component)**: okay, so this one had been on my list for a while.
-Started watching Stuart's video a few times.
-Now I finally got around to using it.
-And all I can say is you really have to take a closer look at this.
-It makes structuring a larger application so much more straightforward.
-And the earlier you do, the more pain you save later.
-Rewriting an existing application is doable, but somewhat painful.
 * [**Clojure Gazette**](http://www.clojuregazette.com): Weekly Newsletter to inspire Clojure programmers.

 ## Learn the language